BrentPease1/pease-lab/content/authors/rebeccaducay/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: BSc in Integrative Ecology
+  - course: BSc in Integrative Biology
     institution: University of Illinois, Urbana-Champaign, Illinois, USA
     year: 2022